Setup with JWT

 Application Access

 An application's access level determines which users and content your app may access.
 By default, an application can only successfully interact with the content of its Service Account and any App Users.
-To also access existing Managed Users of an enterprise, navigate to the Application Access settings accessible via the Configuration tab of the Developer console and set to App + Enterprise Access.
+To access existing Managed Users of an enterprise and groups that were not created by the app itself, navigate to the Application Access settings accessible in the Configuration tab of the Developer console and set to App + Enterprise Access.
+Otherwise access to such Managed Users and groups will be blocked.

 App access level